hackkperson/malculator/README.md

-# Memz Trojan Calculator
+# malculator
 # Overview
-# The Memz Trojan Calculator is a malicious script disguised as a simple calculator application.
+# The Malculator is a malicious script disguised as a simple calculator application.
 It performs various harmful actions on the target machine, including taking screenshots, stealing passwords, spamming pop-up messages, and deleting critical registry keys.
 The collected data is sent to a specified SMB share on your network.

 # Features
 # Calculator Interface: Presents a simple calculator interface to the user, making the malicious activities less suspicious.